stex0121/projects/README.md

-but for now maybe one or two blog themes about rtx genesis and if i find some ascii unicode art and i will doing always some enchancments to blog site cheers,happy coding :)
+but for now maybe one or two blog themes about rtx genesis and if i find some ascii unicode art and i will doing always some enchancments to blog site cheers,happy coding :) and if i see positive results of my work in near future i will be lunching blog site with same stuffs i will in some moment live my email to see if other peoples like gamers ethusiasists,web designers,programmers wants have interests to join on content creating copywriting etc etc